-B.A.
-To protect students and staff, parents/guardians will assess their student's health each day before sending the student to school by reviewing the ACPS COVID-19 health screening checklist, developed in collaboration with the Alexandria Health Department.
-Student Support Teams will support families' usage of the checklist.
-In addition, ACPS will communicate return to school protocols to families based on current public health recommendations.

-ACPS will continually monitor communications from the VDH, CDC, and AHD for the latest information on local public health conditions and related guidance.
+- To protect students and staff, parents/guardians will assess their student's health each day before sending the student to school.
+In addition, ACPS will communicate return to school protocols to families based on current public health recommendations. - ACPS will continually monitor communications from the VDH, CDC, and AHD for the latest information on local public health conditions and related guidance.
 As a result, recommendations and protocols may be revised.